mvolkmann/blog/src/z.md

 # For example, `cob feature-compute-score`.
 alias rmb="$HOME/bin/rmb" # defined below

+# This displays lists of modified, deleted, and untracked files.
 alias status="git status"

 # This cd's up to root directory of current git repository.